 For example, in the first stage, both trust and mistrust must be understood and accepted, in order for the virtue of realistic hope to emerge as a viable solution in this first stage.
 And so it goes with the conflict extremes and the virtues of each stage.

-The beauty of Erickson’s stages of evolution is their realism and pragmatism, as well as the opportunity afforded for each of us to understand how to continually re-parent the inner child of each stage as we face the conflict challenge extremes along the stream of our life.
-We are afforded endless opportunities to heal the inner child, and the inner adult; expressing and releasing old trauma baggage.
+The beauty of Erickson’s stages of evolution is their realism and pragmatism, as well as the opportunity afforded for each of us to understand how to continually re-parent the inner child of each stage as we face the conflict challenge extremes during the stages of our life.
+We are afforded endless opportunities to heal the inner child, and the inner adult; expressing and releasing old trauma imprinting and clutter.

 All we have to do is to recognize the tensional extremes when they arise, and know how to navigate into and through our Emotional Toolbox.
 Forgiveness and non judgment go a long way here in assisting our understanding, release, and reintegration.